» Funds are again available in 2023. Authors of UMC-Mainz (young as well as established researchers) can apply for funding on an ongoing basis. «

-Publishing in Open Access Journals may lead to costs in the form of Article Processing Charges (APCs).
-In most cases, these costs have to be carried by the publication author(s).
+Publishing in open-access journals may incur costs in the form of Article Processing Charges (APCs).
+In many cases, such costs must be borne by authors.

-How can I avoid paying Value Added Taxes twice on foreign cost invoices?
+How can I avoid paying VAT twice on foreign invoices?

 Special conditions with publishers